Sime Silverman: Early life

-Silverman was born to an American Jewish family on May 19, 1873 in Cortland, New York.
+Silverman was born to an American Jewish family on May 19, 1873, in Cortland, New York.
 His father, Louis J. Silverman, was a businessman.

 Career

 Silverman began his career by working for his father.
 In 1903, he became a journalist for the Daily America and wrote under the pen name "The Man in the Third Row".
 After the Daily America dissolved, he later joined the New York-based The Morning Telegraph but was fired in 1905 for a notice on a new sketch played by Mrs. Stuart Robson at Proctor's 58th Street theatre where the review mentioned the sketch was n.g. (no good).
 He was not aware that Mrs. Robson had given the Telegraph an advertising contract for $50.
 Despite suggesting that since the sketch was n.g., that might make the contract n.g., too, as Mrs. Robson wouldn't advertise what she couldn't play, the owner did not like the suggestion.
 Silverman decided that he would have to start his own paper in order to be able to tell the truth.

 With a loan of $1,500 from his father-in-law, Alderman George Freeman of Syracuse, he launched trade newspaper Variety as the publisher and editor.
 He passed the editorship to Abel Green in 1931 but remained as publisher until his death, soon after launching the magazine Daily Variety.

-During the course of his career, Silverman was known as the "oracle of show business, the sworn foe of grammar, and the man who never let anyone pay a check."
-In 1934, he headed a list in Time magazine of the "ten modern Americans who have done most to keep American jargon alive".
+During his career, Silverman was known as the "oracle of show business, the sworn foe of grammar, and the man who never let anyone pay a check."
+In 1934, he topped a list in Time magazine of the "ten modern Americans who have done most to keep American jargon alive".

 In 1920, Silverman purchased an old brownstone building at 154 West 46th Street in New York, which became the company's headquarters until its sale and demolition in 1988.
 In 1922, Silverman acquired the entertainment newspaper the New York Clipper.